Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/index.md

 <!-- more -->

+I thank [Professor Martin](https://faculty.rpi.edu/charles-martin) at Rensselaer Polytechnic Institute for his excellent instruction and the permission to make this guide freely sharable.

 ## The general ideas of classical mechanics

 From the scientific revolution until 1905, physics was dominated by **classical mechanics** - a collective theory that describes how systems behave and evolve with fixed mathematical rules.
 The starting paradigm used by classical mechanics was **Newtonian mechanics**, which used concepts of forces, in combination with Newton's three laws of motion, to describe the physics of a system.
 This was later superceded in favor of **Lagrangian and Hamiltonian mechanics**, which instead focused on concepts of _energy_ and the laws governing energy to determine the motion of objects.